Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/imp-projmake.md

-# In-Depth: Quick Model View Project Maker
+# In-Depth: Quick Model View Manager

-The Quick Model View Project Maker project contains two types of items:
+The Quick Model View Manager project contains two types of items:

-* Project Maker User Configs and Scripts needed for the Project Maker functionality and user interface
+* Manager User Configs and Scripts needed for the Project Maker functionality and user interface
-* Template Scripts and User Configs to deploy to the new Quick Model View projects the Project Maker creates and updates
+* Template Scripts and User Configs to deploy to the new Quick Model View projects the Manager creates and updates

-## Project Maker User Groups
+## QMV Manager User Groups

-The Project Maker project has only one User Group:
+The Quick Model View Manager project has only one User Group:

-* Admin
+* QMV Managers

-Adding uses to the Admin user group will give them access to the Project Maker project, but it will not permit them to also create new projects.
+Adding uses to the QMV Managers user group will give them access to the QMV Manager project, but it will not permit them to also create new projects.

-In order to use the Project Maker, users must also be added to your application's Application Developer user group.
+In order to use the QMV Manager, users must also be added to your application's Application Developer user group.
 This access is necessary to allow the user to create new projects and user groups.
 Refer to the "Getting Access as an Application Owner or Application Developer" step in the [Deployment Guide](../deploy/d1-gather.md) for more information.

-## Project Maker User Configs and Scripts
+## QMV Manager User Configs and Scripts

-The Project Maker has one user config to provide the user interface and one script to provide the logic for creating and updating Quick Model View projects.
+The QMV Manager project has one user config to provide the user interface and one script to provide the logic for creating and updating Quick Model View projects.

-### Project Maker User Config
+### QMV Manager User Config

-The Project Maker user config is named "ProjectMakerConfig" and has the _userType "quick-view".
+The QMV Manager user config is named "QuickViewManagerConfig" and has the _userType "quick-view".

 ![project maker config](../../img/vscode-proj-maker-config.jpg)

 The User Config exposes two pages to the user:

-* The User Groups page for managing users access to the Project Maker (via the header menu)
+* The User Groups page for managing users access to the QMV Manager project (via the header menu)
 * The Project Maker page handler

 ### Project Maker Page Handler